Legal guidance,

-Hosted by RISE Against Domestic Violence SA and the Students for Law and Social Justice (SLSJ)
+Hosted by Rise Against Domestic Violence SA and Students for Law and Social Justice (SLSJ).
+Free.
+Online.
+Confidential.
+For survivors based in South Africa.

 If you are based in South Africa and need legal guidance but do not know where to start, this is for you.